spasimir21/wikit/README.md

 > The **seed** feature was written for the old version and hasn't been updated since, so the information that it will
 > add won't use markup, citations, images and others.

-> **Elasticsearch** was replaced last minute by _Neo4j's Full-Text Indexes_ to make the platform a lot faster and easier
-> to run.
-All the documentation still includes it though.

 > It's recommended to use _at least_ **2 - 4 GB** of **RAM** for the docker containers.
 > ([Docker Windows Guide](https://docs.docker.com/desktop/windows/))